svidgen/open-mint-tcg/rfc/README.md

 This directory contains all RFCs (Requests for Comments) for Open Mint TCG.

-For the full RFC process and guidelines, see [../PROCESS.md](../PROCESS.md).
+For the full RFC process and guidelines, see [the contributing guide](../CONTRIBUTING.md).

 ## RFC Index